-This time I decided to make some cake, because last week I made some zucchini fritters and the week before some zucchini and tomato soup and before that I made a delicious baked zucchini tomato and mozzarella casserole.
+I decided to make some cake this time because last week I made some zucchini fritters and the week before some zucchini and tomato soup.
+Before that, I made a delicious baked zucchini tomato and mozzarella casserole.

-As you can see, I have few recipes in my repertoire and summer is short in Minnesota.
-You have to take advantage of fresh vegetables and Farmers Market every week, like I do:
+As you can see, I have few recipes in my repertoire, and summer is short in Minnesota.
+You have to take advantage of fresh vegetables and Farmers Market every week as I do: